Web3DConsortium/X3D-Edit/www.web3d.org/x3d/tools/X3dEdit4.0/X3dEditModuleSuite/README.md

 * [How to make Splash Screen in Java using Netbeans with Source Code](https://www.youtube.com/watch?v=tR7nZ2gSNB4)

-Note problem failing when turned on by Project setting for X3D-Edit module suite.
+Note problem failing when turned on by Project setting for X3D-Edit module suite. <- FIXED (TDN)

 ----
 ## Creating standalone installers